-In June 2019, the Group declared support for the recommendations made by the Task Force on Climate-related Financial Disclosures (TCFD), carried out the recommended analysis of climate scenarios, and disclosed the results in FY2020.
-With the purpose of reassessing the potential impact of climate change-related risks and opportunities on the Group, we carried out another analysis considering multiple climate scenarios in FY2022.
-As a result of a climate scenario analysis, regarding Physical Risk, we identified "Stagnation of production activities", "Increased costs due to carbon tax /Increased energy costs", "Damage from natural disasters", "Increased health risks" as important risk, and regarding Transition Risk, we also identified "Increased costs due to carbon tax/Increased energy costs", "Additional capital investment", "Responding to the demand for low-carbon products", "Lower trust from stakeholders" as important risk.
+In June 2019, the Group declared support for the recommendations made by the Task Force on Climate-related Financial Disclosures (TCFD)\, carried out the recommended analysis of climate scenarios, and disclosed the results in FY2020.
+After that, we carried out another analysis considering multiple climate scenarios and disclosed it in FY2023.
+As a result of the analysis, regarding Physical Risk, we identified "Stagnation of production activities", "Increased costs due to carbon tax /Increased energy costs", "Damage from natural disasters", "Increased health risks" as important risk, and regarding Transition Risk, we also identified "Increased costs due to carbon tax/Increased energy costs", "Additional capital investment", "Responding to the demand for low-carbon products", "Lower trust from stakeholders" as important risk.
 We understand addressing healthcare needs resulting from climate change as an opportunity.
 Under the risk management system, we are working to prevent these risks from materializing, and we aim to realize the opportunities through our business activities.